 The results suggest that students’ linguistic competence is moderately prevalent.
 This implies that students' mastery and proficiency in linguistic competence are frequently manifested.
 Therefore, educators should

 incorporate practical strategies and physical and extracurricular activities to enhance students’ linguistic competence.
-Implementing strategies and activities that can assist students in mastering their grammar, reading comprehension, and vocabulary, improving their overall students’ linguistic competence.
+Implementing strategies and activities that can assist students in mastering their grammar, reading comprehension, and vocabulary, improving their overall linguistic competence.

 Relationship between Teachers' Pedagogical Expertise and Students' Linguistic Competence

-Presented in Table 3 are the data on the relationship between English
+The data on the relationship between English

-Teachers' Pedagogical Expertise and Students' Linguistic Competence.
+Teachers' Pedagogical Expertise and Students' Linguistic Competence are presented Table 3.